kreismit/ECE4960/labs.md

 However, the starting-point generator sometimes picks points inside the counter (the closed area on the right) so there was no way to access the end point in the room.

 ### Making the Robot Follow the Path

+#### Turning

+The design of the path planner simplified driving to only ±90° turns and straight lines.
+Thus far, I had achieved approximate turns using PID velocity control and a while loop which stopped it when it reached its goal.
+I attempted to achieve better angular control using a proportional controller which fed velocity inputs to the existing PID (actually PI) velocity controller.
+Due to time delays and other reasons, I had limited success.

+<video width="600" controls type><source src="Lab10/Videos/RightTurnTest.mp4" type="video/mp4"></video>

+<video width="600" controls type><source src="Lab10/Videos/LeftTurnTest.mp4" type="video/mp4"></video>

+#### Driving Straight

+Driving forwards:

+    When I get there, I will see 0.8 m

+    Now, I see 1.852 m

+<video width="600" controls type><source src="Lab10/Videos/Forward.mp4" type="video/mp4"></video>

+Driving backwards:

+    When I get there, I will see 0.8 m

+    Now, I see 0.294 m

+<video width="600" controls type><source src="Lab10/Videos/Reverse.mp4" type="video/mp4"></video>

+And it worked with small movements as well.

+<video width="600" controls type><source src="Lab10/Videos/Slight.mp4" type="video/mp4"></video>

 The biggest issue was bad calibration.
 The robot often drove in circles instead of in straight lines because the gyroscope failed to calibrate correctly.